What is Niobium Wire

 Answer:

-I have seen niobium wire around for the past few years but I have never worked with it, so I did some serious research and compiled the information for you:
+I've seen niobium wire around for years, but hadn't worked with it so I did some deep research and compiled the essentials for you:

 Materials